A contemporary boutique hotel with bags of style and charm

 From local villages to monk blessings and from ox-cart rides to fine dining in a paddy field, this is a truly exquisite experience that's perfect for families and couples.
 It's ideal for those who want to see more of Cambodia than just temples.

-This is one of our favorite half-day experiences from Siem Reap; with specialist guides you'll avoid the crowds and head off by foot into the jungle temples before anyone else.
+This is one of our favourite half-day experiences from Siem Reap; with specialist guides you'll avoid the crowds and head off by foot into the jungle temples before anyone else.

 Explore the local culinary scene of Siem Reap on the back seat of an Italian Vespa in this lively and exciting evening experience.